Pacoima, Los Angeles: Parks and recreation

-The David M. Gonzales Recreation Center, which originally opened as the Pacoima Recreation Center on June 1, 1950, was re-dedicated June 1, 1990.
-The re-dedication included a plaque to David M. Gonzales, a soldier in World War II who died in the Battle of Luzon.
+The David M. Gonzales Recreation Center, which originally opened as the Pacoima Recreation Center on June 1, 1950, was rededicated on June 1, 1990.
+The rededication included a plaque to David M. Gonzales, a soldier in World War II who died in the Battle of Luzon.
 The center has an auditorium, indoor gymnasium and basketball court.
 In addition, the center has an outdoor gymnasium with weights, lit baseball diamond, basketball and handball courts and a soccer field.
 It also features picnic tables, a children's play area and a community room.

 Gonzales Recreation Center is also used as a stop-in facility by the Los Angeles Police Department.